 Onshore Consultation

 Environmental and cultural factors, along with feedback on nearby developments, have informed the site selection.
-To minimise impacts on Fetteresso Forest users, a preferred area has been identified east of the A90 near Stonehaven.
+A preferred area has been identified east of the A90 near Stonehaven.
 Engagement with stakeholders is ongoing to refine the location.

 Cables will run from the floating offshore wind farm, beneath the seabed, until they come ashore near Newtonhill.
 From this landfall point, the cables will continue underground towards the proposed substation before connecting at the allocated grid connection point.